votinginfoproject/vip-specification/STYLEGUIDE.md

   instances of the type occur only as immediate children of the "VipObject" root object.
-We use this as the requirement because this is a simple way to characterize whether instances of the type are defined "in one place" in an XML feed (and so cannot occur twice).
+We use this as the requirement because this is a simple way to characterize whether instances of the type are defined "in one place" in an XML feed (and so not at risk of occurring twice).

 * A primary key should be an attribute with type "xs:ID" and name "id".
   For example,